Senior Resources » Shared Housing » Senior Roommates and 8 Things to Consider Before Moving In

 Cons of Home Sharing

-Loss of Privacy – One of the most significant drawbacks of home sharing is the loss of privacy.
+Loss of Privacy: One of the most significant drawbacks of home sharing?
+A loss of privacy.
 Living in a shared space means giving up some of your personal space and adjusting to someone else’s habits and routines.
+Not so easy.

-Conflicts – When living in close quarters with others, disagreements are bound to happen.
-Conflicts can arise over things like household chores, communal property, cleanliness, temperature preferences, noise levels, and guests.
+Conflicts: When living in close quarters with others, disagreements are bound to happen.
+Conflicts can happen over things like household chores, communal property, cleanliness, temperature preferences, noise levels, and guests.

 Advertisement.

-Difficulty Finding a Compatible Housemate – This one can be challenging!
-You need to find someone with similar interests, values, and lifestyle to ensure a harmonious living arrangement.
+Difficulty Finding a Compatible Housemate: This one can be challenging!
+You need to find someone with similar interests, values, and lifestyle so you can enjoy a harmonious living arrangement.

 Looking for Senior Roommates?